Mallorca in April, Es Colomer

 Go sightseeing

 April’s milder temperatures and reduced visitor numbers make it a fantastic time to go sightseeing.
-Some of my top suggestions include:
+My top suggestions include:

 Palma Cathedral